JamesNurdin/ECO-LEAF/timelog.md

 ### 20th January
 * *1 Hour* Introduced the code for the second medium example along with the necessary documentation and explanation for it.
 ### 21st January
-* *1.5 Hours* Continued work with document along with finishing the diagrams
+* *1.5 Hours* Continued work with the document along with finishing the diagrams

 ## Week 19
 ### 23rd January